thephpleague/url/dev-master/components/overview.md

 ## URL part instantiation

 Each component class can be instantiated independently from the main `League\Url\Url` object.
-They all expect a valid string according to their component validation rules as explain in RFC3986.
+They all expect a valid string according to their component validation rules as explain in RFC3986 or a Object with a `__toString()` method.
 If the value is invalid an `InvalidArgumentException` is thrown.

 <p class="message-warning">No component delimiter should be submitted to the class constructors as they will be interpreted as part of the component value.</p>